Close×

 Step 6: Preparing plans and specifications

-Procedure for preparing plans and specifications
+Process for preparing plans and specifications

-4. Once the plans and specifications have been approved by the City, the applicant must :
+4. Once the plans and specifications have been approved by the City, the applicant must:

-1. Submit your request for ministerial authorization
+1. Submit your application for ministerial authorization

 Step 7: Signing the second stage of the agreement

-How to sign the second stage
+Signing process for the second stage

 Private project management (MOP)